CBD For Fibromyalgia | Can CBD help treat the pain? Skip to content

 The most common treatments for this tightness include regular exercise, heat therapy, stretching, and massage.

-Many fibromyalgia patients find that incorporating high-potency CBD products in this routine can help make exercise, stretching, and massage much more comfortable through its potential muscle relaxant properties [7, 8].
+Many fibromyalgia patients find that incorporating a high-potency CBD product in this routine can help make exercise, stretching, and massage much more comfortable through its potential muscle relaxant properties [7, 8].

 Many people use both oral and topical CBD products with high cannabidiol concentration to treat chronic pain and stiffness in the joints and muscles.